The rank of sparse random matrices: Introduction

-Despite the great interest in sparse random matrices certain fundamental questions remained open.
-Perhaps the most conspicuous one concerns the rank.
-Although this parameter was already studied in early contributions~\cite{Balakin1,Balakin2,Kovalenko}, there has been no comprehensive formula for the rank of random matrices whose number of non-zero entries is of the same order of magnitude as the number of rows.
-The present paper furnishes such a formula.
-To be precise, we will determine the rank of a sparse random matrix with prescribed row and column degrees (viz.\ number of non-zero entries).
-Important classes of ldpc codes are based on precisely such random matrices as a diligent choice of the degrees greatly boosts the code's performance~\cite{RichardsonUrbanke}.
-Moreover, the rank is directly related to the rate of the ldpc code, defined as the nullity of the check matrix divided by the number of columns, arguably the code's most basic parameter.
+Among the fundamental questions about such random matrices that have remained open, perhaps the most conspicuous one concerns the rank.
+Although this parameter was already studied in early contributions~\cite{Balakin1,Balakin2,Kovalenko}, there has been no comprehensive rank formula for sparse random matrices.
+The present paper furnishes one.
+To be precise, we will determine the asymptotic rank of a sparse random matrix with prescribed numbers of non-zero entries in the rows and columns.
+Among other applications, important classes of ldpc codes are based on precisely such random matrices as a diligent choice of the degrees greatly boosts the code's performance~\cite{RichardsonUrbanke}.
+Moreover, the rank is linearly related to the rate of the code, arguably the code's most basic parameter.

-Lelarge~\cite{Lelarge} noticed that an upper bound on the rank of a sparse random matrix follows from the result on the matching number of random bipartite graphs from~\cite{BLS2}.
-He conjectured his bound to be tight for sparse random matrices over $\FF_2$.
+Lelarge~\cite{Lelarge} noticed that an upper bound on the rank of a sparse random matrix can be derived from the matching number of random bipartite graphs, which was determined by Bordenave, Lelarge and Salez~\cite{BLS2}.
+Lelarge went on to conjecture that this bound be tight for sparse random matrices over the binary field $\FF_2$.
 We prove this conjecture.
-In fact, we prove a stronger result.
+In fact, we prove a much stronger result.
 Namely, we show that Lelarge's conjectured formula holds for sparse random matrices over any field, finite or infinite, regardless the distribution of the non-zero matrix entries.
-Thus, the rank is governed by the {\em location} of the non-zero entries.
+Thus, the rank is governed by the {\em location} of the non-zero entries rather than the distribution of the matrix entries.